Luis Garcia Player Props: Nationals vs. Phillies

-The Washington Nationals, including Luis Garcia and his .533 slugging percentage over his past 10 games, take on starting pitcher Matt Strahm and the Philadelphia Phillies at Nationals Park, Saturday at 4:05 PM ET.
+The Washington Nationals, including Luis Garcia and his .511 slugging percentage over his past 10 games, take on starting pitcher Ranger Suarez and the Philadelphia Phillies at Nationals Park, Sunday at 1:35 PM ET.

 Luis Garcia Game Info & Props vs. the Phillies